mozillascience/studyGroup/lessons/misc/webdev-intro/contents.md

 - A way of adding semantics to text
 - First designed for static documents based on SGML
-  - tags for: h1-7, paragraphs, tables, links, emphasis
+  - tags for: h1 to h7, paragraphs, tables, links, emphasis
 - Now on HTML 5, fully made with the modern web in mind
   - main, nav, section, article, header, footer, video, etc.